LEGO Life is a new social network where kids can share their creations

 According to the company, the idea for the network came about by watching how kids shared their creations in the LEGO Club Magazine’s “Cool Creations” section, and posted stories and photos of their LEGO building to the company’s message boards.
 LEGO Life means to translate that same activity to an online world, while also offering tools to inspire future building, ways to earn rewards, and a means of commenting on others’ creations.

 LEGO Life can be personalized to the individual user, each of whom will have their own newsfeed that’s customized to their interests.
 Users are prompted to follow their favorite topics and groups, like those dedicated to animals, vehicles, superheroes, and more.
-The feed will include posts from LEGO Master Builders, as well, which will show of some of the more impressive creations that have been made.
+The feed will include posts from LEGO Master Builders, as well, which will show off some of the more impressive creations.

 Kids get to interact with some LEGO characters, including Master Wu from LEGO NINJAGO, and Emma from LEGO Friends, and LEGO BATMAN.
 These characters will appear on the network to comment on members’ builds, which are shared by way of photo uploads.
 The characters will also share other building inspiration, the company says.